sourmash-bio/sourmash/doc/command-line.md

 Related lingroup subpaths will be grouped in output, but exact ordering may change between runs.

+Note: this output format requires a single sample only.
+For a similar output with multiple query samples, provide the `lingroup` file and use the 'csv_summary' output format.

 #### `bioboxes` output format

 When using standard taxonomic ranks (not lins), you can choose to output a 'bioboxes' profile, `{base}.bioboxes.profile`, where `{base}` is the name provided via the `-o/--output-base` option.
 This output is organized according to the [bioboxes profile specifications](https://github.com/bioboxes/rfc/tree/master/data-format) so that this file can be used for CAMI challenges.